pstrobl96/prusa_exporter/README.md

 #### Downloading image

 Download image from [releases page](https://github.com/pstrobl96/prusa_exporter/releases) or alternatively you can choose CI pipeline run and download particular artifact.
-After downloading the *zip* file extract the image to your favorite folder.
-You'll get image_{date_of_build}-prusa_exporter-image.img.xz file that you need to flash to your memory card.
+Downloaded *img.xz* file is named image_{date_of_build}-prusa_exporter-image.img.xz and needs to be flashed to the memory card.

 #### Raspberry Pi Imager